JakobHavtorn/phd-thesis/popular_science_summary.md

 * PhD student: **Jakob Drachmann Havtorn**

-* Title of the PhD thesis: **Uncertainty estimation for machine learning system self-assessment on medical conversations**
+* Title of the PhD thesis: **Uncertainty and the medical interview - Towards self-assessment in machine learning models**

 * PhD school/Department: **Department of Applied Mathematics and Computing, Section for Cognitive Systems**